 Therefore:

 In summary, fan laws are essentially about impellers and what happens to their characteristics when they undergo changes in rotational speed, air density, or are scaled in size.
 They also help with the understanding of ventilation systems and the relationship between volume air flow rate and system total pressure.
-Although there are many fan selection softwares available in the marketplace, it is necessary for engineers to have at least a basic understanding of these basic fan laws to aid their overall awareness of how changes within ventilation systems can influence performance.
+Although there are many fan selection software solutions available in the marketplace, it is necessary for engineers to have at least a basic understanding of these basic fan laws to aid their overall awareness of how changes within ventilation systems can influence performance.